Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter13.md

 5. Add a **Description** for the Condiment you are adding.
 6. **Minimum and/or Maximum Condiments**
 >**Note** This option needs a bit of explanation
 - if you want a condiment screen where you customer needs to make a choice you add **Minimum 1**.
-For example, Modifier 1 = "with fries" and Modifier 2 = "without fries" Combined in the Condiment "Fries" WITH a MINIMUM of 1 makes that a mandatory choice needs to be made.
+For example, Modifier 1 = "with fries" and Modifier 2 = "without fries" Combined in the Condiment "Fries" with a **Minimum of 1** makes that a mandatory choice needs to be made.
 It's not possible to order this article without answering this question / select 1 of the two options.
 - if you want a condiment screen where you're customer has a maximum of choices, you add a **Maximum**.
 For example, you have 10 different Pizza toppings but a customer can choose max 3 toppings.
-- Of course you can also use Minimum and maximum both for one screen.
+- Of course you can also use **Minimum and Maximum** both for one screen.
 7. Make a choice in-between **Condiment Type** => **Modifier or Supplement**.
 8. Press **Add Condiment**.
 9. Depending on your Condiment type choice, a list is shown you can choose from.